Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 I had seen enough rom-com anime in my life to know that things would only end in disaster the longer I led them on.
 Still, it seemed so much easier to simply choose a side when I was looking on from the other side of the screen.

 “You’re still thinking so hard about that?
 Don’t worry.
 We have plenty of time to work things out after the kingdom is rebuilt.”
 Katalina waved it off, picking up on my stiff expression shortly after her affection had been openly displayed.
-I didn’t exactly have a poker face, so she had quickly learned the tells my face gave off depending on the topic I struggled with.
-She was nice enough to patiently wait for an answer, settling for the comfortable air between us for now.
+I didn’t exactly have a poker face, so she had quickly learned the tells I gave off depending on the topic I struggled with.
+She was nice enough to patiently wait for an answer, settling for a platonic atmosphere between us for now.

 “Sorry, that would be best….”
 I couldn’t help but apologize, knowing that I may have been giving her false hope.
-On the other hand, some more time to really think before a given deadline was sorely needed.
+On the other hand, some more consideration in the form of an extended deadline was sorely needed.
 Still, how many weeks would it give me?
 Maybe a few months?

 As I was lost in my thoughts, Katalina shifted back to Queen Mode.